jharsh1202/learn-react-from-zero/README.md

-Get started with frontend from scratch using Nextjs documentation:
+Get started with Frontend from zero using Nextjs documentation:

 for Js and React Basics (https://nextjs.org/learn/foundations/from-javascript-to-react)